-Taking medicine for herpes may lower the number of outbreaks you have and lower the chances that you will infect your partner.
+Taking medicine for herpes may lower the number of outbreaks you have and can also prevent an episode from getting worse.
+It also lower the chances that you will infect your partner.

 If you are pregnant, you should take extra care to avoid getting infected.
 You could pass the infection to your baby during delivery, which can cause serious problems for your newborn.
 If you have an outbreak near your due date, you probably will need to have your baby by cesarean section.
 If your genital herpes outbreaks return again and again, your doctor may talk to you about medicines that can help prevent an outbreak during pregnancy.

-You are most likely to spread HSV when you have a sore or blister during either a primary or recurrent outbreak.
-But many people who have genital herpes have time periods (a week before and a week after an outbreak) when they can spread the virus even though they do not have blisters or sores present.
-Some people can spread the infection when they do not recognize that they have a genital herpes sore or when they have symptoms (such as painful urination) that are not typical of genital herpes.
+You are most likely to spread herpes when you have a herpes sore or blister.
+But many people have time periods (a week before and a week after an outbreak) when they can still spread the virus even though they don't have symptoms.

 - Flu-like symptoms, such as fever, headache, and muscle aches.
 These symptoms usually get better within a week.

-- Tingling, burning, itching, and redness at the site where an outbreak is about to occur (prodrome).
+- Tingling, burning, itching, and redness at the site where an outbreak is about to occur.